Hasan Abdullah Ismaik: Investments

 He pushed plans to diversify his investment portfolio and explored new investment and asset acquisition opportunities in industries as diverse as energy, real estate, construction, transportation, retail and architectural design services.
-In 2006, Ismaik founded HAMG Group, an Abu Dhabi-based group of investment companies.
-In addition to HAMG, Ismaik has commercial interest in a wide range of industries including real estate, retail, and architectural design services, among others, across the United Arab Emirates, GCC and the Middle East.
+In 2006, Ismaik founded HAMIC Group, an Abu Dhabi-based group of investment companies.
+In addition to HAMIC Group, Ismaik has commercial interest in a wide range of industries including real estate, retail, and architectural design services, among others, across the United Arab Emirates, GCC Europe and the Middle East.

-HAMG Group includes the following subsidiary companies:
+HAMIC Group includes the following subsidiary companies: